-Moreover, the Hornets have been Academic Progress Rate (APR) compliant every year of Riding’s four-year tenure, including a 981 score in 2009-10, the second highest in program history.
+Moreover, the Hornets have been Academic Progress Rate (APR) compliant every year of Riding’s seven-year tenure, including a 981 score in 2009-10, the second highest in program history.

-Of the 15 Sacramento State players that have expired their eligibility during Riding’s tenure, 11 have graduated and three more are on pace to graduate during the 2013-14 academic year.
+Of the 22 Sacramento State players that have expired their eligibility during Riding’s tenure, 21 have graduated.

 A native of Davis, Calif., Riding spent two years (2007-09) working with the men’s basketball coaching staff at Fresno State as a volunteer assistant.

 A graduate of Fresno State in 2007 with a degree in mass communications and journalism, Riding played a combined 47 games for the Bulldogs in 2005-06 and 2006-07.
 He was both a Western Athletic Conference and Fresno State scholar-athlete award winner, and helped the Bulldogs to a 37-23 combined record during his two seasons with the team as a student-athlete.
 That included a 22-10 overall record and a National Invitational Tournament appearance during his senior season.

 No stranger to Katz’s coaching philosophy, Riding spent two years playing for Katz at Delta College in 2003-04 and 2004-05.
 During those two seasons, Riding helped the Mustangs to a pair of conference championships and a 52-8 combined record.
 The 2004-05 squad finished with a program-best 30-2 record and reached the Final Four of the state tournament.